 Who should students contact if I have questions about the Fallon Fellowship program?

-Students with general questions about the Fallon Fellowship program should contact the Center for Career Development (CCD) by calling 617-333-2195 or by emailing email@example.com.
-Students could also schedule an appointment with a CCD representative by visiting www.curry.edu/ccdappt.
+Students with general questions about the Fallon Fellowship program should contact the Center for Global & Career Services (CGCS) by calling 617-333-2195 or by emailing firstname.lastname@example.org.
+Students could also schedule an appointment with a CGCS representative by visiting curry.edu/cgcsappt.